 12. Late-Night Comfort Food Bar

 Serve grilled cheese sliders, mini hot chocolate cups, or pretzel bites around 10 PM as a second-wave snack.
 Guests are still hungry after dinner and dancing, and comfort food at midnight is the kind of detail people remember years later.
+Most options work within a modest budget and install in under an hour.

 Guest Comfort & Welcome